counsyl/capone/README2.md

 ```
 >>> from ledger.models import Ledger
 >>> ar = Ledger.objects.create(name='Accounts Receivable', number=1, increased_by_debits=True)
 <Ledger: Ledger Accounts Receivable>
 >>> revenue = Ledger.objects.create(name='Revenue', number=2, increased_by_debits=True)
 <Ledger: Ledger Revenue>
 ```

 Both of these accounts are asset accounts, so they're both increased by debits.
+Please consult the double-entry bookkeeping Wikipedia article for a more in-depth explanation of the "accounting equation" and whether debits increase or decrease an account.

 ### Faking Evidence Models